gitter-badger/Todo/README.md

 This is an Android app for adding, updating and removing items on your "ToDo" list.

-Time spent: About 3 hours so far
+Time spent: About 12 hours so far

 Completed user stories:

  * [x] Required: Created ToDo App
  * [x] Required: Added Edit feature.
+ * [x] Suggested: Persist the todo items into SQLite instead of a text file
+ * [x] Suggested: Improve style of the todo items in the list using a custom adapter
+ * [x] Added ActiveAndroid ORM

 Notes:

-Not sure if I'm persisting correctly as I've not used the hint "saveItems" on the last step.
-I'm going to start working on "Extras" next.

 Below gif displays the required user stories: